Resolving workplace issues during coronavirus

 Enforcement of the JobKeeper scheme: what we can help with

-- employers who have qualified for the JobKeeper scheme
+- the former JobKeeper wage subsidy scheme

+We also have an enforcement role under the former JobKeeper scheme.
 Things we can help with include:

-We can also enforce general protections relating to the new provisions, such as the right to refuse or exercise a workplace right.
+We can also enforce general protections relating to the provisions, such as the right to refuse or exercise a workplace right.
 For more information about workplace rights, including how to get help, go to Protections at work.

 Examples of when we can help include if you believe an employer has: